-- 1. The course is similar in content and rigor to an existing course in the Mathematics department (and there are legitimate reasons why the student is not able to take the class at the College) - 2.
-The course covers some important topic of mathematics not offered at Kalamazoo College.
-Students are responsible for meeting with the department chair in advance to determine whether a course offered elsewhere will transfer back as a mathematics credit.
+- 1. The course is similar in content and rigor to an existing course in the Mathematics Department (and there are legitimate reasons why the student is not able to take the class at the College) - 2.
+The course covers some important topic of mathematics not offered at Kalamazoo College. .